jro31/jethro-codes/_articles/projects/meals-of-change.md

 However, we also want to let the user know if this was unsuccessful, so we can wrap the whole thing in a `begin/rescue` block, and add a couple of rescue conditions.

-If validations failed, which throw the `ActiveRecord::RecordInvalid` exception, we want to return just one message in a human-readable format (I find it better to give the user one error at a time, rather than telling them that their email is invalid, and it's already taken, and the password isn't long enough all at once).
+If validations fail, which throws the `ActiveRecord::RecordInvalid` exception, we want to return just one message in a human-readable format (I find it better to give the user one error at a time, rather than telling them that their email is invalid, and it's already taken, and the password isn't long enough all at once).
 We can do that with:

 ```rb
 rescue ActiveRecord::RecordInvalid => e